-- (a) A MLO product means an electricity 'derivative' (within the meaning given to that word in the Corporations Act 2001 (Cth)) contract which: - (1) has a contract unit of either: - (i) 1 MW of electrical energy per hour based on a base load period, being from 00:00 hours Monday to 24:00 Sunday (in the relevant region) over the duration of the contract period (as specified in clause subparagraph (a)(2)(ii)); or - (ii) 1 MW of electrical energy per hour based on a peak load period, being from 07:00 hours to 22:00 hours (in the relevant region) Monday to Friday (excluding public holidays) over the duration of the contract period (as specified in subparagraph (a)(2)(ii)), provided that, if the trading intervals identified in the relevant forecast reliability gap apply only during parts of a day, then the contract unit must include those trading intervals; and - (2) satisfies each of the following criteria: - (i) it is a contract relating to electrical energy bought and sold in the region in which the forecast reliability gap has been identified: - (ii) the contract period is monthly or quarterly, provided the contract period covers all of the trading intervals identified in the relevant forecast reliability gap period, in that month or quarter; - (iii) the maximum contract unit is 1 MWh; - (iv) the contract price is quoted in AUD per MWh; and - (v) the contract quantity is for an identical contract unit in each trading interval. - (b) The AER may approve other products (which do not satisfy the criteria set out in this rule) in accordance with the MLOGuidelines.

-(c) The AER must establish, maintain and publish a register of each MLO product.
+- relevant region) over the duration of the contract period (as specified in subparagraph (a)(2)(ii)); or - 1 MW of electrical energy per hour based on a peak load period, (ii) being from 07:00 hours to 22:00 hours (in the relevant region) Monday to Friday (excluding public holidays) over the duration of the contract period (as specified in subparagraph (a)(2)(ii)), provided that, if the trading intervals identified in the relevant forecast reliability gap apply only during parts of a day, then the contract unit must include those trading intervals; and - (2) satisfies each of the following criteria: - it is a contract relating to electrical energy bought and sold in the region in which the forecast reliability gap has been identified; - (ii) the contract period is monthly or quarterly, provided the contract period covers all of the trading intervals identified in the relevant forecast reliability gap period, in that month or quarter; - (iii) the maximum contract unit is 1 MWh; - (iv) the contract price is quoted in AUD per MWh; and - the contract quantity is for an identical contract unit in each (v) trading interval. - The AER may approve other products (which do not satisfy the criteria set (b) out in this rule) in accordance with the MLO Guidelines. - The AER must establish, maintain and publish a register of each MLO (c) product.